rabbunimerugumala/Mason-Manager-Pro/src/README.md

     -   Export the entire site history as a PDF.
     -   Share a specific week's summary as a JPG image.
     -   Edit or delete any individual past record.

+## How to View Saved Data in `localStorage`

+All application data is stored in your browser.
+You can inspect it by following these steps:
+1. Open your browser's Developer Tools (usually by pressing `F12` or right-clicking and selecting "Inspect").
+2. Go to the **Application** tab (in Chrome) or **Storage** tab (in Firefox).
+3. In the sidebar, expand **Local Storage** and select the site's URL.
+4. You will find all the data stored under the key `mason-manager-pro-data`.

 ## Project Structure & File Descriptions